cawaltrip/aws-lambda-short-url/README.md

-# AWS Lambda Short URL Generator
+# Skeletons on Parade Website/URL Shortening

 Use terraform to quickly setup your own Short URL generator using a custom domain with AWS API Gateway, CloudFront, Lambda, Route 53 and S3.

 ## Approach

 The plan is to use CloudFront to cache redirecting web pages at the edge of the CloudFront network that will redirect form the short URL to the full URL.
+Any 404 response will redirect to a page defined in `variables.tf`.

 The redirecting web pages will be served up from S3.
 With S3 you can create an object with a meta data entry called `Website Redirect Location`.
 When an S3 bucket is configured to host a static website objects (with a `Website Redirect Location` metadata entry) will be served up over HTTP as a redirecting webpage.